iamturner/ReactNative-Firebase/README.md

 ```
 **_Note:_** *To run app from XCode after installing pods, use the .xcworkspace file.*

-Download the GoogleService-Info.plist file from your Firebase console and add to XCode project.
+Download the GoogleService-Info.plist file from your Firebase console and add to ios/[YOUR_APP], then make sure file is added to your XCode project.

 ```sh
 $ cd ../